- Code ECON4414

 This course will teach the basics of programming and computational skills for economic analysis and enable the students to take numerical approach to familiar mathematical problems.
 Students will learn to graphically represent familiar ideas such as supply and demand curves, equilibrium prices and consumer choice.
 They will explore how these choices and equilibria change with shifts in policy instruments, preferences and technologies.
 In the process they willlearn to use common computational solution methods, such as root finding and optimization.
 Students will also learn how to obtain, manipulate and represent data, using tools such as scatterplots and histograms.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 Basic programming skills (conditions, loops, flow control, iteration, etc.)

 2. Ability to implement familiar mathematical methods on a computer